botanicus/data.blog/posts/2020-01-10-start-from-zero/post.md

 # Start from zero

-_In my last post [meaning over goals](/posts/meaning-over-goals) I suggested goals are meaningless and that we should just flow.
+_In my last post I suggested goals are meaningless and that we should just flow.
 This is by no means intuitive.
 Let's dig into how to do just that._

 It's so easy to be distracted these days.
 Work, traffic, hobbies, kids, social networks, email, never in history there have been so many information around.